 If you have had your fix of history and want to get back to nature, then the temperate rainforest of the Great Otway National Park might be more your style.

-A bit detour off the Great Ocean Road, Otway Fly Treetop Adventures offers a couple of fun-filled options for exploring the forest.
+A bit of a detour off the Great Ocean Road, Otway Fly Treetop Adventures offers a couple of fun-filled options for exploring the forest.

 Apollo Bay, Victoria

 A little over 30 minutes drive from Cape Otway, Apollo Bay is a great option to stop and break up your trip.